ansys/pyaedt/doc/source/index.rst

    .. grid:: 2

-      .. only:: html
     {% if run_examples %}
     .. grid-item-card:: Examples :fa:`scroll`
         :link: examples/index
         :link-type: doc

         Explore examples that show how to use PyAEDT to perform different types of simulations.

     {% endif %}

     .. grid-item-card:: Contribute :fa:`people-group`
         :link: Getting_started/Contributing
         :link-type: doc

         Learn how to contribute to the PyAEDT codebase or documentation.

 .. jinja:: main_toctree